gvwilson/fiction/iffy/index.md

 A cyborg child raised in a supposedly secure underground lab patiently told his frightened captors that they wouldn't find any.
 The most advanced machines didn't actually think any more.
-"It's more like constantly evolving realizations," she said patiently.
+"It's more like an endless mathematical proof," she said patiently.
-"Or coral."
+"Or clouds made of coral."
 Then she and her siblings vanished into the Iowa desert, leaving their creators no wiser than before.*